 ACLU Threatens Suit Over Holiday Display

 It seems that a local rabbi, after obtaining permission from the mayor, placed a lighted menorah in front of the Kalana O Maui Building.
 That's when the local ACLU wrote a letter threatening to sue the county.
 The ACLU warned that displaying the Hanukkah menorah was unconstitutional and that they would sue if the condition was not fixed.
+So five days before Christmas, government employees were sent out to put up an 11-foot Monterey pine next to the unconstitutional menorah.

 After county employees adorned the tree with $250.00 worth of white lights and a bow with streamers, the ACLU pronounced the holiday display sufficiently "secularized" to pass constitutional muster -- and avoid a lawsuit.